SimenOV123/SimenOV123.github.io/index.md

 # Hi, I'm Simen 👋

-I'm a developer and creative based in Norway, with a background in **game development, programming, video editing, and creative writing**.
+I'm a developer and creative from Norway with a passion for **game development, writing, and visual design**.

-I enjoy turning ideas into things people can experience — whether that's a game, a piece of software, a video, or a story.
+I enjoy creating things from the ground up, whether that's a game, a story, a website, or a visual concept.
+I'm particularly interested in combining technical and creative skills to turn ideas into something people can experience.

+This portfolio is a collection of some of my work, interests, and experience, including my bachelor's project in game development and my ongoing work as a fantasy writer.

 ---